 Variations for this recipe

 You can use any berry preserves you can find in your store.
 If you have time, you can make your own preserves which is really easy.

 I like making preserves on the weekend.
 My recipe for mixed berry jam uses frozen fruit and makes 2 (8 oz) jars worth so I have some for this dessert and some for PB&J during the week (a favorite around here).

 Some more ideas that would be good are raspberry preserves for a raspberry shortbread tart, strawberry preserves for a strawberry shortbread tart.

 You get the point!

-The ingredients for this one are real simple and you probably already have these items on hand.
+The ingredients for this shortbread tart are very simple and you probably already have these items on hand.

-- Sugar (brown and white but if you only have white sugar that is fine)
+- Brown Sugar (if you only have white sugar that is fine)